AMENDED AND RESTATED JOINT AND COOPERATIVE AGREEMENT

 Section 4.
-The Commission shall continually review the operation and performance of the cable communications system of the Members and prepare annual reports as required by the Minnesota Cable Communications Board and the FCC.
+The Commission shall continually review the operation and performance of the cable communications system of the Members.

 Section 5.
-The Commission shall undertake all procedures necessary to maintain uniform rates and to handle applications for changes in rates for the services provided by the Grantee.
+To the extent allowed by applicable law, the Commission shall undertake all procedures necessary to maintain uniform rates and to handle applications for changes in rates for the services provided by the Grantee.

 Section 6.
 The Commission may provide for the prosecution, defense, or other participation in actions or proceedings at law in which it may have an interest, and may employ counsel for that purpose.
 It may employ such other persons as it deems necessary to accomplish its powers and duties.
 Such employees may be on a full-time, part-time or consulting basis, as the Commission determines, and the Commission may make any required employer contributions which local governmental units are authorized or required to make by law.